JesseEmond/blitz-2025-registration/README.md

 **Run on all maps**

-We can eval all maps with some parallelism to speed up the eval.
+We can eval all maps with some parallelism to speed up the eval, with multiple samples per map to get an average.

 > [!WARNING]
 > Running with excessive parallelism will artificially reduce search budgets